reactiveui/website/input/docs/getting-started/installation/xamarin-forms.md

 * Install `ReactiveUI` into your netstandard libraries, platform library, applications and tests.
 * Install `ReactiveUI.XamForms` into your netstandard UI library, platform library, applications and tests.
-* Install `ReactiveUI.Events.XamForms` into your netstandard library and applications.
+* Install `ReactiveMarbles.ObservableEvents.SourceGenerator` into your netstandard library and applications.
 * Install `ReactiveUI.Testing` into your tests.